+Improve your soil.
+The success of your organic gardening efforts depends on your soil.
+Starting with nutrient-rich, healthy soil is a major component of organic gardening.
+Add compost and other nutrient-rich amendments to improve your garden soil.
 Compost.
 Compost is both a noun and a verb.
 As a noun, it is the dark, nutrient-rich soil amendment you add to your garden that works as a natural fertilizer.
 Compost is full of organic materials that also help conserve soil moisture.
 As a verb, compost is the act of taking all the green waste in your yard and garden (grass clippings, leaves, spent flowers) and creating compost.
 Use a compost bin or pile to practice organic gardening.

+Learn how to make your own compost.
 Mulch.
 Adding a layer of organic material around the plants in your organic garden serves two purposes: it helps discourage weed seeds from germinating, and it helps to conserve the soil's moisture.
 Mulching minimizes weeding and watering chores.
 Plus, mulch makes gardens and landscapes look neater.

+Get the secret to selecting and applying the right mulch.
 Use safe pest controls.
 If you discover that bugs are eating your produce, research before you spray to get closer to practicing organic gardening.
 It's important to treat pests with natural remedies that are formulated for the exact pest you have.
 For example, if you have tomato hornworms, you can simply pick them off your tomato plants and drop them in a cup of soapy water -- safe and natural.
 Safer soap and neem oil are two safe, natural alternatives to chemical pesticides.